-- Be prepared to compete against lower-cost, lower-price local companies
+- Be prepared to compete against lower-cost, lower-priced local companies

 Talk to Austrade's local office

-Austrade may assist you greatly in evaluating and entering the market.
+Austrade can assist you in evaluating and entering the market.
 Do not ignore this option.
 When contacting Austrade's local office, do it in writing.
 Introduce your company, indicate your interest and be specific in your inquiry.

 Catch a plane!

-Go to a target market personally and get a feel for local conditions.
+Go to a target market personally and get a feel for local products, conditions and competitors.
 Do your homework before the trip:

 - Have a list of tasks you want to complete

 - Arrange a meeting with the Australian Trade Commissioner and several meetings with prospective buyers

-- Visit a few stores selling products similar to yours
+- Visit wholesalers or stores selling products similar to yours

-- Review competitor's prices and analyse their pricing policy
+- Review competitor's products, prices and analyse their pricing policy

-- Know current affairs and a little history and geography
+- Get to know current affairs and a little history and geography

-4. Understand that every market has different demands & changes every few years
+4. Understand every market is different & changes every few years

-I have deliberately emphasised this issue as a separate topic.
+We have deliberately emphasised this issue as a separate topic.
 To disregard it is one of the most common failures in International Trade.
-Your products may be highly demanded in one market and be absolutely unsaleable in another.
-The packaging you've introduced in US, most likely would be unattractive for Indonesians.
-Without an understanding of market trends and demands, its uniqueness, business traditions and people's mentality it is "mission impossible" to successfully develop the market.
+Your products may be in high demand in one market and be absolutely unsaleable in another.
+Packaging you've introduced for your US customers will most likely be unattractive for potential Indonesian customers.
+Without an understanding of market trends and demands, their nuances and uniqueness, business traditions, culture and people's mentality it will be "mission impossible" to successfully develop that market.

-You also should understand that every market changes every few years.
-Technology, globalisation, privatisation, lifting of the trade barriers and softness in import/export regulations are the major factors, which affect International Trade.
-And while you might think that these factors are too global to bear in mind when considering your offshore activities, they will influence the market radically and you should adjust your marketing and export strategies according to the current situation.
+You also need understand that every market changes every few years.
+Technology, globalisation, privatisation, lifting of trade barriers and softing of import/export regulations are major factors which affect International Trade.
+And while you might think that these factors are too hard to keep in mind when considering your offshore activities, they can certainly influence each market radically and you may need to adjust your marketing and export strategies according to the current situation in each market.

 5. Analyse, "Position" and Modify Your Products

 Packaging optimisation for shipment

-There are two major objectives in packaging optimisation in regard to shipment:
+There are two major objectives in packaging optimisation with regard to shipment:

 - To reduce shipping costs and